Therapeutic Approach

 2019 C.A.S. in Counseling (K-12 School Social Work/Adjustment Counseling strand), Harvard Graduate School of Education

-2015 B.A., magna cum laude, American Studies, Child Study & Human Development majors, Asian American Studies minor, Tufts University
+2015 B.A, American Studies, Child Study & Human Development majors, Asian American Studies minor, Tufts University

 -

-Trauma Focused-Cognitive Behavioral Therapy (TF-CBT), in certification process.
+Trauma Focused-Cognitive Behavioral Therapy (TF-CBT) through Alicia’s Place Consulting, in certification process.

 What is Narrative Therapy, Narrative Therapy in Practice trainings through Narrative Therapy Initiative.

-Clinical internships at Cambridge Public Schools (MA), Boston Public Schools (MA)
+Clinical internships completed at Cambridge Public Schools (MA), Boston Public Schools (MA)

 -